rreuther8-berkeley/UCB_207_sec01_fin_nlp/README.md

 ## Background
 This project explores the intersection of behavioral science and social media analytics, specifically utilizing data scraped from Reddit.
 Our primary objective is to assess what makes a post more engaging.

+Main metric: Engagement

+We define engagement as upvotes + downvotes (calculated from difference between upvote and score) + Num comments + Num Crossposts

+Goal is to create build models that help find highly engagement posts, that can be used by advertisers who are looking to be featured in high engagement reddit posts.

 ## Data source: Reddit
 There are over 50million logged-in users on reddit (Statista)